-In any open meeting, a copy of any printed materials, including electronic communications, relating to the agenda items of the meeting prepared or distributed by or at the direction of the school board or its employees and distributed to or available to all school board members shall be available in the meeting room for inspection by the public while the school board considers their subject matter.

-2. This provision does not apply to materials not classified by law as public, or to materials relating to the agenda items of a closed meeting.
+- 1. In any open meeting, a copy of any printed materials, including electronic communications, relating to the agenda items of the meeting prepared or distributed by or at the direction of the school board or its employees and distributed to or available to all school board members shall be available in the meeting room for inspection by the public while the school board considers their subject matter. - 2.
+This provision does not apply to materials not classified by law as public, or to materials relating to the agenda items of a closed meeting.

-D. Open Meetings and Data
+D. Open Meetings and Data Data

-- 1. Meetings may not be closed to discuss data that are not public data, except as provided under Minnesota law. - Data that are not public data may be discussed at an open meeting if the disclosure relates to a matter within the scope of the school board's authority and is reasonably necessary to conduct the business or agenda item before the school board. - 3.
+- 1. Meetings may not be closed merely because the to discuss data to be that discussed are not public data, except as provided under Minnesota law.- - 2.
+Data that are not public data may be discussed at an open meeting if the disclosure relates to a matter within the scope of the school board's authority and is reasonably necessary to conduct the business or agenda item before the school board. - 3.
 Data discussed at an open meeting retain the data's original classification; however, a record of the meeting, regardless of form, shall be public.